bfrances/phaser-angular-electron/README.md

 # phaser-angular-electron

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.
+This project package angular, phaser and electron.
+To create deskstop games.

 ## Installation